Aurocosh/keyboard-layout-ru-si/README.md

 ## Keyboard layout

 Custom Cyrillic phonetic layout based on the standard QWERTY keyboard layout.
-Each latin key corresponds to a cyrillic letter with a similiar sound.
-Cyrillic alphabet has more letters then latin, so some of them are represented as a dead key combination.
+Each Latin key corresponds to a cyrillic letter with a similar sound.
+Cyrillic alphabet has more letters than Latin, so some of them are represented as a dead key combination.
 For example to enter 'ю' two keys need to be pressed: key 'j' followed 'u'.

+Layout created with Microsoft Keyboard Layout Creator.

 |Target symbol|Key / Combination  |
 |--|--|